anatolio-deb/anyd/README.md

 server.start()
 ```

-You can query your server using a `Client` from another environment with `sockets-framework` installed:
+You can query your daemon using the `Session` from another environment with `sockets-framework` installed:

 ```python
 from sockets_framework import Session